 Investing in excellence: studentship opportunities

-The University of Derby has an opportunity for a full-time postgraduate research studentship in the Biomedical and Clinical Sciences area of research in the College of Science and Engineering.
+The following full-time postgraduate research studentship is one of the seven possible projects available.
+This full-time postgraduate research studentship is in the public services area of research in the College of Science and Engineering.

 ||£18,622 stipend pa + UK home tuition fees (£4,712)